What are the continuing education (CE) requirements for AMTA Professional membership?

 My AMTA CE transcript is incorrect.
 How can I correct it?

 Members can email AMTA regarding their CE transcript.
 Please provide your name, member ID number and the information that needs to be corrected so AMTA can follow up on your request.

 Non-members can email AMTA regarding any discrepancies on their CE transcript only for AMTA events or online courses.

-All 48 CE hours recorded in a member's transcript must have occurred within the four year timeframe.
+All 48 CE hours recorded in a member's transcript must have occurred within the four year time frame.
 Additional hours above the 48 required CE hours from the current or previous four year period cannot be used or rolled over to the next four year period.

-About My State CE Needs
+About My State Continuing Education Needs

 Is AMTA’s continuing education requirement different than what I need in my state for licensure?